IEEE Mentorium 2025: Building Blocks for Researchers

 Participants can showcase their projects and prototypes during demo and poster sessions.
 These sessions will take place during coffee breaks, providing opportunities for informal discussions and direct engagement with presenters.

-Guidance on Grants and Funding
+Guidance on Grants and Funds

 We will offer guidance on securing grants and financial assistance, possibly through information sessions or by connecting participants with potential sponsors and funding bodies.